Chikamiri/Mini-food-delivery/README.md

 ## Note
-This project is used by these two projects:
+This repository is shared for the following courses:
 - Software Analysis & Design **(CSE703048-1-3-25)**
     - Tran Ngoc An (23010283)
     - Pham Xuan Bach (23010118)